New England Events — June 2014

 Waterplace Park -- Providence, Rhode Island

 WaterFire is a highly unique public art experience that has attracted tens of thousands of visitors to Rhode Island’s creative capital city of Providence.
 The event is based on an original artistic installation of bonfires lit on the three waterways passing through downtown Providence.
 On select evenings throughout the year, WaterFire creates a magical artistic event celebrating earth, air, fire and water.
-Amidst the flicking firelight of 100 bonfires, stroll through Waterplace Park and enjoy music and entertainment from around the world.
+Amidst the flickering firelight of 100 bonfires, stroll through Waterplace Park and enjoy music and entertainment from around the world.

 June 7-8, 2014